Shivter14/Shivtanium/README.md

 ![Shivtanium Logo](https://raw.githubusercontent.com/Shivter14/Shivtanium/main/Shivtanium.png)
-## Shivtanium is a secure batch OS Engine/Kernel + Interpreter.
+## Shivtanium is the most advanced Batch OS Kernel, along with `systemb` making it the most advanced Batch OS ever created.

 ### How does it work?
 Shivtanium runs *sub systems*, like the Shivtanium Interpreter which can be used to safely create GUI applications.